indranilbhuin/zero/README.md

 The project's folder structure is organized as follows:

-- `src/` - Contains the source code for the zero app.
+- `src/` - Contains the source code for the zer0 app.
    - `components/` - React Native components used throughout the app.
    - `screens/` - React Native screens.
       - index.tsx - Main React component file for the screen, responsible for rendering the UI.